petabyt/camlib/README.md

 # libpict
 This is a Picture Transfer Protocol (PTP) library written in C.
+<sub>Formerly 'camlib', renamed to prevent confusion between [gPhoto's camlib API](http://www.gphoto.org/doc/manual/api-camlib.html)</sub>

 [Documentation](https://danielc.dev/camlib/structPtpRuntime.html)

 *(This library doesn't have a stable release yet, use at your own risk)*

-~Formerly 'camlib', renamed to prevent confusion between [gPhoto's camlib API](http://www.gphoto.org/doc/manual/api-camlib.html)~

 ## Roadmap
 - [x] Complete working implemention of PTP as per ISO 15740